-7.3.1.1 Personnel engaged in the handling of product shall observe appropriate personal practices including:

-- i.
-Jewelry and other loose objects that pose a threat to the safety of the product shall not be worn or taken onto any growing, product handling or storage operations; - ii.
+- 7.3.1.1 A documented and implemented personal hygiene procedure shall ensure that personnel engaged in the handling of product observe appropriate personal practices.
+The procedure shall include: - i.
+Jewelry and other loose objects that pose a threat to the safety of the product shall not be worn or taken onto any growing, product handling or storage operations. - ii.
 Fingernail polish, artificial nails, and long nails, shall not be permitted where product is handled with bare hands; - iii.
 False eyelashes and eyelash extensions shall not be permitted; and - iv.
 Smoking, chewing, eating, drinking (except for water) or spitting is not permitted in any growing areas including on field harvesting rigs and during harvesting and packing operations.

-Personnel and visitor practices shall be routinely monitored for compliance and any corrective actions shall be implemented for personnel who violate food safety practices.
+Personnel and visitor practices shall be routinely monitored for compliance and any resulting corrective actions shall be implemented and recorded for personnel who violate food safety practices.

-7.3.1.2 Personnel suffering from, or are carriers of, an infectious disease, which can be carried with food as a vehicle, shall not engage in growing, product handling or field harvesting operations.

-7.3.1.3 A medical screening procedure shall be in place for all employees who handle product or food contact materials.

-7.3.1.4 Personnel with exposed cuts, sores or lesions shall not be engaged in handling product or food contact materials.
-Minor cuts or abrasions on exposed parts of the body shall be covered with a suitable waterproof dressing and dispensed from readily accessible and stocked first aid kit.

-7.3.1.5 Procedures shall be in place for the handling of product or product contact surfaces that have been in contact with blood or other bodily fluids.
+- 7.3.1.2 Personnel suffering from, or are carriers of, an infectious disease, which can be carried with food as a vehicle, shall not engage in growing, product handling or field harvesting operations. - 7.3.1.3 A medical screening procedure shall be in place for all employees who handle product or food contact materials. - 7.3.1.4 Personnel with exposed cuts, sores or lesions shall not be engaged in handling product or food contact materials.
+Minor cuts or abrasions on exposed parts of the body shall be covered with a suitable waterproof dressing and dispensed from readily accessible and stocked first aid kit. - 7.3.1.5 Procedures shall be in place for the handling of product or product contact surfaces that have been in contact with blood or other bodily fluids.